-Maciej participated in many national and international competitions.
-He was awarded the 2nd prize in International Music Competition in Copenhagen, he won the IBLA Foundation Bartok-Kabalevsky-Prokofiev Competition in Italy.
-During his time at the RCS he won numerous prizes in various competitions.
-Maciej is regularly invited to serve as a jury member of the international IBLA Grand Prize Competition and Bartok-Kabalevsky-Prokofiev Competition in Ragusa in Italy.
+Maciej took part in many competitions, highlights of which include winning the IBLA Foundation Bartok-Kabalevsky-Prokofiev Competition in Italy and the 2nd prize in International Music Competition in Copenhagen.
+During his time at the Royal Conservatoire of Scotland he won numerous prizes in various internal competitions.
+Maciej has been regularly invited to be a jury member of the international IBLA Grand Prize Competition and Bartok-Kabalevsky-Prokofiev Competition in Ragusa in Italy.

-Maciej has been composing since his early teenage years.
+Throughout his career, composition has become a more important part of Maciej's life.
+Structure, unease and emotional impact have been the most important aspects of his creative output.
 His pieces were performed during the Silesian Tribune of Composers and the Musical Arcades Festival.
-The 'Distant nocturne' op.30 was premiered during the Levoca Piano Festival in Slovakia.
-His 'Requiem' op.36 was performed by the Cunninghame Choir in June 2015 during the Glasgow West End Festival.
-A suite for piano, four hands, titled 'The Magic of Atlantis', was commissioned and performed by The Scholtes-Janssens Piano Duo for the PianoDuo festival Amsterdam in 2017.
-His latest work is a commission for the Cunninghame Choir to commemorate the choir's 40th season – a large scale choral piece with a string quartet and piano accompaniment that will be premiered in May 2019 and is set to a text by a local 19th century poet, Andrew Aitken.
+The 'Distant nocturne' was premiered during the Levoca Piano Festival in Slovakia, his 'Requiem' was performed by the Cunninghame Choir in 2015 during the Glasgow West End Festival, a suite for piano, four hands, titled 'The Magic of Atlantis', was commissioned and performed by The Scholtes-Janssens Piano Duo for the PianoDuo festival Amsterdam in 2017.
+His more recent works include a commission from the Cunninghame Choir to commemorate the choir's 40th season – 'The First Toll', a large scale choral piece with a string quartet and piano accompaniment, 'Third Lamentation' – a piano piece written for Anna Górecka and premiered at a festival in Lublin, Poland, and 'First Lamentation' for violin and piano, commissioned and premiered by the Hałat Duo in 2024 in Aberdeen.

 Download Maciej's biography in English: